saybur/kea-mboot/README.md

 sudo apt install kea-dhcp4-server kea-dev libboost-dev build-essential git
 ```

 Then clone this repo with `git`.
-A simple `make` will produce the needed shared
+A simple `make` in the `src` directory will
-library.
-Run `sudo make install` to drop it into the Kea hooks library folder.
+produce the needed shared library.
+Run `sudo make install` to drop it into the
+Kea hooks library folder.

 > [!NOTE]
 > Starting with 2.6.3, Kea will only load hooks libraries from a single